AEPi-Zeta/Zeta-Wash/README.md

 ```
 In "Host":

-"frontendURL" <- This is the url to the web page that the user sees
+"frontendURL" <- This is the domain name of the web page that the user sees
 "backendURL" <- This is the url to the backend, which you will probably run on the same server.
                 Remember to set a port that is different than your front end port
                 The default is 8088, you can stick with this.
 You may need to run 'ufw allow 8088'